-PHI 444 ENVIRONMENTAL ETHICS
+PHI 444 ENVIRONMENTAL ETHICS 3 Credit Hours

 This course consists of two parts.
 In the first part, relatively brief and introductory, there is an examination of the general principles and theories that are operative in the philosophical consideration of any moral issue.
-In the second part, there is an application of these principles and theories to the key moral issues related to the environment through study, discussion, and debate-principally through a case- study approach.
+In the second part, there is an application of these principles and theories to the key moral issues related to the environment through study, discussion, and debate-principally through a case-study approach.
 The objective of this course will be to offer the student opportunities to study and refine the techniques necessary to make good, rational decisions about environmental moral issues.
-Spring, even-numbered years.
+As needed.

-PHI 445 METAPHYSICS
+PHI 445 METAPHYSICS 3 Credit Hours